How avoid that sinking (bank account) feeling

 When you see all those rich, beautiful people in ads cavorting on a deserted beach or driving those expensive shiny cars in the mountains, accompanied by compelling music and hypnotic voice-overs, remember that you are being played.
 Advertisers have always tried to sell you a dream or a fantasy first.
 And the more highly-priced the object they’re trying to sell, the more lurid the fantasy is.
 Recognize and acknowledge the psychological tricks of manipulation and persuasion used by advertisers, and tune them out.

+Use a budget to fight the spending war.
 Think of the holiday shopping season as a war.
 Retailers do everything in their power to separate you from your money, with powerful inducements like Black Friday at their disposal.
-You have to put up a stout defense.
+You have to put up a stout defence.
 And your best defensive tool is the budget process.

 The budget helps you set goals and establish benchmarks.
 It’s what retailers do.
 Why can’t you do the same?
 For example, establish a fixed dollar limit for your holiday spending right at the outset.
 Do it per person, per family, per couple, any which way you like.
 But do not exceed it!
-It’s a psychological trick that forces you to plan your shopping, rather joining the maddened crowds in the malls and spending on impulse.
-Also, you can get just about everything online, usually at a good discount from a bricks-and-mortar location.
+It’s a psychological trick that forces you to plan your shopping, rather than joining the maddened crowds in the malls and spending on impulse.